Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-bcr-client-counseling-sessions.md

 ## Changelog

+- **2025-10-02**: Adds `TIEDENROLLMENT` field to provide a DOCSERNO that may be used for joining to the PATHWAYCLIENT DOCSERNO directly.
 - **2025-08-18**: Adds Markdown frontmatter to replace the non-machine-readable tags.
 - **2025-07-28**: Adds initial Markdown documentation.
 - **2025-07-02**: Adds initial view definition.